Open-Model-Initiative/OMI-Data-Pipeline/doc/contributing/getting_started/running_the_local_environment.rst

     Name the DB something like omi-database, then switch to the connection tab

     The host name/address will be 'postgres', the username will be your .env POSTGRES_USER, and the password will be your .env POSTGRES_PASSWORD

+    Leave the port as '5432' and click save.